JacobPamintuan/AmazingLabyrinth/README.md

 # Amazing Labyrinth

-This was project one of the ICS4U course.
+This was Project 1 of 3 of the ICS4U course.
 The goal of the project was to digitalize *THE aMAZEing LABYRINTH* boardgame.
 The goal of the game is to collect all of your treasure(s) before the others.
 Each player gets the chance to manipulate the board by inserting a piece and shifting a row or column in order to clear a path, block your opponents, or strategically place yourself for the next move.

 The game has four players, and at the start of the game, they can choose to hunt for 1-6 treasures.
 If a player lands on one of their treasures, its corresponding card turns green.
 Once one of the player collects all of their treasures, the game ends.